 They didn’t mean anything bad or presumptuous by it at all, of course.
 Many South Koreans at that time weren’t even sure there were any underground North Korean Christians left.
 And, historically, up until the end of the Korean War, there had only ever been one group of Koreans and thus one Korean church.
 So certainly it was understandable that South Korean churches and missionaries would take the approach of evangelizing North Korea as them reaching their own flesh.

-What prompted Mrs. Foley and I, and later (one untimely born?) our brother DH, to form an organization devoted to serving as a platform for the North Korean underground church to reach North Korea and the world was that we kept running into North Korean Christians who had deep connections inside North Korea, frankly better ideas about how to evangelize and disciple their own country, and distinct differences–not divisions, but differences–between North and South Korea that they were uniquely in a position to address.
+What prompted Mrs. Foley and I to form an organization devoted to serving as a platform for the North Korean underground church to reach North Korea and the world was that we kept running into North Korean Christians who had deep connections inside North Korea, frankly better ideas about how to evangelize and disciple their own country, and distinct differences–not divisions, but differences–between North and South Korea that they were uniquely in a position to address.
 Things like the sharp divergence in dialect, life experience, and current circumstances that had yawned into a vast chasm in less than 50 years.

 Well, that and the very fascinating recognition that Pyongyang and the northern region of Korea, not Seoul and the southern region, had historically been the cradle of Christianity–and the heart of the resistance to both the Japanese policy of forced worship at the Shinto shrines and the North Korean state policy of forced worship of the Kim family.
 In other words, the DNA of North Korean Christians is distinct and pretty special.
 North Korea lags behind South Korea in nearly every way, but not, it turns out, in Christian discipleship.
 There are more South Korean Christians, but they are not better.